harness/developer-hub/docs/continuous-delivery/cd-infrastructure/aws-cdk.md

 When you select AWS CDK as the provisioner on the CD stage **Environment** tab, Harness automatically generates a containerized [step group](/docs/continuous-delivery/x-platform-cd-features/cd-steps/step-groups) in **Rollback** containing the steps needed for the AWS CDK.

-### Git Clone rollback step
+### Git Clone step in rollback

-The Git Clone rollback step is simply a Git Clone step used to roll back the Git repo in the container to the branch, tag, or commit SHA that you want to restore in the case of deployment failure.
+The Git Clone step is simply a Git Clone step used to roll back the Git repo in the container to the branch, tag, or commit SHA that you want to restore in the case of deployment failure.

-Typically, the Git Clone rollback step is used to roll back the app source repo in the container to the last successful commit.
+Typically, the Git Clone step is used to roll back the app source repo in the container to the last successful commit.
 You can also add Harness steps to manipulate the repo, such as Shell Script step.

+Ensure that CDK application on the shared disk space is at the revision you want to rollback.
+The Git Clone step can be added with the specific commit SHA to use for rollback.

 When the CDK Deploy step runs, it outputs the Git commit Id of the CDK app repo commit it used.
 You can see this in the **Output** of the CDK Deploy step and reference it using the expression in the format `<+pipeline.stages.STAGE_ID.spec.provisioner.steps.STEP_GROUP_ID.steps.STEP_ID.output.outputVariables.LATEST_SUCCESSFUL_PROVISIONING_COMMIT_ID>`.